naotoo1/BNA/README.md

 # BNA

-End to end implementation of advanced prototype-based classification by components model for the detection of genuine and forged bank notes within the flask frame work for swagger api, fast-api and streamlit app with virtualization and containerization using dockers with deployment on Heroku platform as a service cloud
+End-to-end implementation of advanced prototype-based classification by components model for the detection of genuine and forged bank notes within the flask framework for swagger API, fast-API and streamlit app with virtualization and containerization in dockers with deployment on Heroku platform as a service cloud

 ## What is it?
-This projects utilizes classification by components prototype-based model in the area of interpretable-ai to detect genuine and forged bank notes.
-The implementation is based on the use esemble techniques with options available for stand-alone models.
+This project utilizes classification by components prototype-based model in the area of interpretable-ai to detect genuine and forged bank notes.
+The implementation uses ensemble techniques with options available for stand-alone models.

 ## How to use
 To authenticate bank notes and return the confidence of the authentication, users have the following options to select from: ```Soft```, ```Hard```, ```Random``` and ```None```.

-If the option is soft or hard, an ensemble of trained ```cbc``` models with different configuration based on hard  and soft voting scheme is utilized.
-If random, then a trained ```cbc``` model is randomly selected from the ensemble to take over the task of classificaction.
-If none, the most confident trained ```cbc``` model out of the ensemble takes charge with regards to the classification with depolyment on Heroku platform as a service
+If the option is soft or hard, an ensemble of trained ```cbc``` models with different configurations is utilized for the classification.
+If random, a trained ```cbc``` model is randomly selected from the ensemble to take over the classification.
+If none, the most confident trained ```cbc``` model out of the ensemble takes charge of the classification.

 ### To use BNA streamlit app deployed on Heroku,
 1. click on the link https://bna-mlapp.herokuapp.com/